adampisula/adampisula-pizza/content/posts/writing-pams-in-rust.md

 pam_xauth.so
 ```

 As you can see, PAMs are `.so` files meaning they are *shared objects*.
-It's fairly easy to compile C/C++ code into a `.so` file (take a look at [this repository](https://github.com/beatgammit/simple-pam)) and luckily for us, the Rust compiler also provides a way to compile your code into a *shared object* which we'll do next.
+It's fairly easy to compile C/C++ code into a `.so` file (take a look at [this repository](https://github.com/beatgammit/simple-pam)) and luckily for us, the Rust compiler also provides a way to compile your code into a *shared object*, so that our PAMs can be blazingly fast and memory-safe.

+If you'd like to learn in detail how PAMs work, I strongly encourage you to read [DigitalOcean's post](https://www.digitalocean.com/community/tutorials/how-to-use-pam-to-configure-authentication-on-an-ubuntu-12-04-vps) - it's a great resource as to what each part of the configuration does.

 ## The Plan

-My use-case is authenticating a user based on a signed text file on an external USB, but depending on what you want to do, you can just replace my code with what suits you best.
+My use-case is authenticating a user based on a signed text file on an external USB.
+There are crates available for signing and verifying GPG-signed files and from what I could tell they are pretty well documented, so I feel like there is no reason to go that far in this post.
+However, if you'd like me to cover it in a separate post, please do give me a shout.

 Our step-by-step plan looks as follows:

   1. Writing a test in C++ so we don't have to log out every time we make a change.
   2. Most basic PAM in Rust.
   3. Configuring Linux to use our PAM.

-The steps below are optional and specific to my use-case, but you can follow along if you feel like it:

   4. Mounting a flash drive.
   5. Reading and verifying the contents of a file on the USB.
-  6. Digitally signing our file.
-  7. Verifying the file's signature.

 With the plan laid out, let's start coding.